An effervescent mix of food, sport and culture

-Things to do
+Things to do: Melbourne

-Melbourne’s pumping music scene has long been a part of the culture and nightlife here, and despite waves of gentrification, it's still going strong.
-From small pubs to bigger venues, you’ll be able to find bands to see every night of the week.
+Melbourne’s live music scene is world famous.
+From small pubs to bigger venues, you can find bands to see every night of the week.
 For full listings, pick up a copy of legendary street mag Beat (or check their website).
-Get a taste of classic Melbourne pub rock at the Tote Hotel opens in new window in Collingwood or the Corner Hotel opens in new window in Richmond – there are many, many others.
+Visit the Tote Hotel in Collingwood for classic Melbourne pub rock.
+The Corner Hotel in Richmond hosts local and international acts.
+And there are many, many other venues to discover.

-Melbourne Tullamarine Airport (MEL)
+Melbourne Airport (MEL)

 Distance to city centre 23km, approximately 40 mins travel time

 Taxi You’ll find taxi ranks located across from the terminals.
 Approximate fare to the city centre is AUD $75.